tupoy-ya/YimMenuV2/CODE_OF_CONDUCT.md

 ## Scope

 This Code of Conduct applies within all project spaces, including this repository and on the [Matrix server](https://matrix.to/#/#yimmenu:matrix.org).
+The code of conduct, however, does not apply to the actual menu codebase

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior should be reported in the Matrix room.
-If you violate this code of conduct, you will be banned, *even if you otherwise make decent contributions to the project*
+All comments, issues, etc. violating this code of conduct will be swiftly removed, and the person blocked if they have no intention to contribute collegially to the project

 ## Why Have a Code of Conduct?